Bilino Polje abjuration

-The Bilino Polje abjuration, also known as “Confessio Christianorum bosniensis”, was an act of alleged heresy abjuration by Bosnian clergy in presence of Ban Kulin and Giovanni da Casamari.
+Bilino Polje abjuration, also known as “Confessio Christianorum bosniensis”, was an act of heresy abjuration by Bosnian clergy in presence of Ban Kulin and Giovanni da Casamari.
 It was signed by seven priors of the Bosnian Church, on 8 April 1203 at Bilino Polje field, near today town of Zenica, in Bosnia and Herzegovina.
 The same document was brought to Buda, in 30 April by Giovanni da Casamari, Ban Kulin and two abbots, where it was examined by Emeric, King of Hungary, and the high clergy.

 Background

-Vukan, ruler of Dioclea, wrote to Pope Innocent III in 1199 that Kulin, Bosnian sovereign, had become a heretic, along with his wife, sister, other relatives, and 10,000 other Bosnians.
+Vukan Nemanjić, Serbian Great Prince and ruler of Dioclea, wrote to Pope Innocent III in 1199 that Kulin, Bosnian ruler, had become a heretic, along with his wife, sister, other relatives, and 10,000 other Bosnians.
 The Archbishop of Spalato, vying for control over Bosnia, joined Vukan and accused the Archbishop of Ragusa of neglecting his suffragan diocese in Bosnia.
 Emeric, King of Hungary and supporter of Spalato, also seized this opportunity to try to extend his influence over Bosnia.
 More accusations against Kulin, such as harbouring heretics, ensued until 1202.

 In 1203, Ban Kulin moved to defuse the serious threat of foreign intervention.
 Fearing that Emeric might undertake a full-blown crusade against his country, Kulin decided to summon a synod of the Bosnian Church at Bilino Polje.
 A synod was held at his instigation on 6 April 1203. where the hierarchy of the Bosnian Church acknowledged papal primacy and ordered the reform of its rites.

 Following the abjuration of Bilino Polje, Kulin succeeded in keeping the Bosnian Diocese under the Ragusan Archdiocese, thus limiting Hungarian influence.
 The errors abjured by the Bosnians in Bilino Polje seem to have been errors of practice, stemming from ignorance, rather than heretical doctrines.